Win CENS ProFlex DX5 earplugs worth £1,149 – enter here

 .

-Adam Day, managing director of The Farmer Network, questioned the premise of the appeal, noting that the estate’s 12 tenanted farms currently produce food and have participated in environmental schemes since the late 1980s.
+Adam Day, managing director of The Farmer Network, questioned the premise of the appeal, noting that the estate’s 12 tenanted farms currently produce food and have participated in the environmental schemes available since the late 1980s.

 While the Wildlife Trusts warn that failure to raise the funds could result in the estate being divided for commercial forestry, their own plans include reintroducing bison, ponies and hardy cattle, restoring bogs and promoting “nature-friendly farming” – a combination Mr Day calls into scrutiny.